Dublin Women's Soccer League

-The Dublin Women's Soccer League was a women's association football league featuring teams from the Republic of Ireland.
+The Dublin Women's Soccer League (DWSL) was a women's association football league featuring teams from the Republic of Ireland.
 While the majority of the participating clubs were based in the Greater Dublin Area, the DWSL had regularly included teams from outside this area.
 Whilst previously the DWSL was one of the largest women's leagues in Ireland it had been overtaken by the Wexford, MGL and Cork Leagues.
 In late 2019, the FAI following discussions revamped Women's Football in the Greater Dublin area and the Eastern Women's Football League (EWFL) chaired by the MGL's Tony Gains were granted the only license to run women's adult football in the Dublin area.
 The EWFL is run by committees of the MGL and the former DWSL.

 In addition to the Premier Division, there was also a Major Division and seven intermediate divisions.
 The DWSL operates in summer, with games played from May until September.